saiguru-2005/saiguru-2005/README.md

 - 👋 Hi, I’m @saiguru-2005
 - 👀 I’m interested in new technology and space technology
 - 👯 I ❤️ contributing to open source
-- 🌱 I’m currently learning python,machine learning,Data science
+- 🌱 I’m currently learning python,machine learning,Data science, Deep learning
 - 🤝 I’m looking for help with referrals
 - 📫 How to reach me
 - linkedin - https://www.linkedin.com/in/saigurucharank-6b91b6252/